elastic/opentelemetry/docs/kubernetes/operator/instrumenting-applications.md

 ### Namespace based annotations example

-The following example creates a namespace with an annotation to instrument all pods of the namespace with the `java` SDK.
+The following example creates a namespace with an annotation to instrument all pods of the namespace with `java` libraries.

 ```
 kubectl create namespace java-apps